An author blog can be fun if you ignore the rules intended for business blogs.

 - Sometimes blogging can take off and you find you’d rather blog than work on your WIP.
 There’s nothing wrong with that.
 You may have a future as a professional blogger and content provider—often a more lucrative field than writing novels.

 - Or if you’re a book review blogger, you may be invited to intern for an agent and even become an agent yourself.
-That’s what happened to former book blogger Danielle Smith, who was first hired as an assistant and then a full-fledged agent at Fuse Literary and now has her own agency, Lupine Grove.
+That’s what happened to a book blogger I know, who was first hired as an assistant and then became a full-fledged agent, and now has her own agency.

 But if you have your heart set on being a novelist, remember your fiction must take priority.
 Slow blogging works!